A Unified Stochastic Hybrid System Approach to Aggregate Modeling of Responsive Loads: Aggregate Load Modeling Using Stochastic Hybrid Systems

-In this subsection, we develop a general SHS model to capture the population dynamics (\ref{eq:popdyn}) considering the uncertainties described in the last subsection.
+Although each individual load is modeled as a deterministic hybrid system~(\ref{eq:HS_ODE}), the overall population dynamics are stochastic due to the aforementioned uncertainties intrinsic at the aggregator level.
+In this subsection, we will introduce an SHS model to describe the aggregate population dynamics.

-Let $\xi(t)=(x(t),q(t))$.
-We assume in (\ref{eq:SDE}) that all the initial conditions $\xi^{i}(0)'s$ are i.i.d. and $\{W^{i}(t),1\leq i\le N\}$ are independent Wiener processes which are also independent of $\{\xi^{i}(0),1\leq i\le N\}$.
-Then the dynamics of each load are independent stochastic processes.
-When $N$ is sufficiently large, the population dynamics can be approximated by the following SHS process,
+We assume in (\ref{eq:SDE}) that all the initial conditions $\xi^{i}(0)'s$ are i.i.d. and $\{W^{i}(t),\,1\leq i\le N\}$ are independent Wiener processes which are also independent of $\{\xi^{i}(0),\,1\leq i\le N\}$.
+Under this assumption, the loads are modeled by independent stochastic processes.
+Thus if $N$ is sufficiently large, the population dynamics can be approximated by the following SHS process,

-where $(\alpha(0),\theta(0))\sim p_{\alpha,\theta}$, $\xi(0)\sim p_{0}$, and without loss of generality we assume that $p_{\alpha,\theta}$ and $p_{0}$ are independent.
-The last equation is evaluated at those modes under which the loads are consuming energy, and $p(q,x,\theta,t)$ represents the joint p.d.f. of $(q,x,\theta)$ at time $t$.
-The transition function $\phi$ is now defined for all $\xi\in X$ due to the consideration of the random jump.
-The stopping times $T_{k}$, $k\in\mathbb{N}$ are the jump instants of the SHS process that will be defined soon in the below.
-Note that $\theta$ and $\alpha$ are treated as augmented continuous states with no dynamics, i.e. $d\theta(t)=0$ and $d\alpha(t)=0$.
-Thus, the parameter heterogeneity can be addressed equivalently by specifying the initial distribution of the augmented states as $p_{\alpha,\theta}$.
-A sample path of (\ref{eq:HS_SDE}) can be viewed as the trajectory of a randomly selected load in the population.